 No. This is truly individualized care with excellent access to your doctor.
-"Concierge" practices typically bill insurance companies as well, and I do not.
+"Concierge" practices typically bill insurance companies as well as charging some kind of fee, and I do not bill any insurance.
 The only form of income I have is from the monthly memberships of my patients.
 My fees reflect the costs of running my practice.
 I work for my patients, not for insurance companies.

 Do you provide vaccines in your clinic?

 Vaccines are provided throughout our community, and I will partner with the resources already available for vaccine care.
 Our Public Health Department and local pharmacies are excellent options for getting vaccines.
 Medicaid and most insurance companies cover vaccines for children.
 Medicare and most insurance companies cover most vaccines for adults.
 Contact your insurance carrier if you have questions about what is covered in your plan.
 And contact me if you have questions about where to go for vaccines or alternative vaccination plans.